 Professor Ceaser has spent much time working in the areas of civic education and democracy studies.
 He has traveled extensively for the State Department giving lectures on American politics and advising programs designed for the study of American politics.
 His most important contribution in the area was his role in the planning and establishment of The George C. Marshall Center for European Studies in Garmisch, Germany, for which the United States Army awarded him The Joint Meritorious Unit Award for Total Engagement (1996).
 Professor Ceaser is a frequent contributor to the popular press, and he often comments on American politics for the Voice of America.

-Lynn Uzzell received her BA in speech communications at Black Hills State University and her MA and PhD in politics at the University of Dallas.
-She has taught extensively on political philosophy, rhetoric, the United States Constitution, and American political thought at Baylor University, the University of Virginia, and the University of Richmond.
+Lynn Uzzell has taught extensively on political philosophy, rhetoric, the United States Constitution, and American political thought at Baylor University, the University of Virginia, and the University of Richmond.
 She specializes in the Constitutional Convention of 1787.
 For four years she was also the scholar in residence at the Center for the Constitution at James Madison’s Montpelier.
-She is currently teaching a course in the American Political Tradition at the University of Virginia and working on the first complete and impartial appraisal of James Madison’s Notes of the Constitutional Convention.
+She is currently a visiting assistant professor of politics at Washington and Lee University.
+She received her BA at Black Hills State University and her MA and PhD in politics at the University of Dallas.

 Evan Pivonka received his PhD in Politics at the University of Virginia.
 He is Special Assistant to the Honor Committee.